Renormalisation in the flow approach for singular SPDEs: Main results

 \end{definition}

 Note in this definition that we use the renormalisation through preparation maps introduced in \cite{BR18}.
-It is easily seen in Equation \ref{prepmap}, since normally one defines a linear map $R=(\ell\otimes\mathrm{id})\Delta_r$ and applies after the model.
+It is easily seen in equation \eqref{prepmap}, since, in the context of inductive definitions in regularity structures, one defines a linear map $R=(\ell\otimes\mathrm{id})\delta_r$ and applies after the model.
 Another important remark is that the definition above matches the one of pre-models but not the one of models.
 In the present case, we do not have any recentering.
 This step is rather dealt with by the flow on $\mu$.\\ We show an algebraic relation between the localization map $\Mloc$ and the coproduct $\Delta_r$.
 It is of interest as it is, up to the projection $\pi$, a property of comorphism.

 \begin{proposition} It holds on $\mcT_0$ that

 where $\pi$ is a projection defined on $T_0^X$ by

 and is extended by linearity to $\mcT_0^X$.
 It acts by removing the trees that have polynomials at the root. \end{proposition}